RJ-Infinity/CustomElements/src/ChessBoard/docs.md

 Note although `mouseDown`, `mouseUp` and `mouseClick` are "public" they are not suposed to be called from outside the class and will most likely throw an error if called from outside

+## Events

+### chessrefreshed
+this is called after refreshBoard has finished

+### chessclick
+this happens on click but provides more information on the square clicked

+### chessmouseup
+this happens on mouseup but provides more information on the square clicked

+### chessmousedown
+this happens on mousedown but provides more information on the square clicked